-Hound dogs are known for their long history of assisting hunters in the field.
-Each breed in the Hound Group has unique strengths in the field.
-Some hounds are excellent scent trackers.
-Others are sight hounds, possessing the ability to spot an animal far in the distance and the rocket-like speed to run it down.
+Hound dogs are known for their long history of assisting hunters in the field track down game.
+What makes this group of dogs so distinguished from other dogs is their unique unique strengths; excellent scent recognition, ability to spot an animal far in the distance, and rocket-like speed.

-One of the most famous traits of the group is their penchant for baying, not all hounds bay, but many breeds do.
+One of the most famous traits of the group is their penchant for baying.
 Before deciding to share your home with a hound, it's probably best to observe a baying animal so that you can determine whether or not the noise is something you - and your neighbors - can live with.
 Despite their noisy quirks, hound dogs of all breeds have proven to be loyal, steadfast family companions.
-Many breeds are excellent with children, though sight hounds may not be able to control their desire to chase.
+Many breeds are excellent with children, though sighthounds may not be able to control their desire to chase.
 With consistent training and a bit of supervision, hound dogs can be a great addition to families of all sizes.

 List of Hound Dogs